 In respect of the Group's Asian licensees' business model an additional ECL risk was identified due to increase in collection days and uncertainty over timing of receipt of funds.
-An additional provision was made in the period ended 30 June 2024 of €12.8 million (H1 2023: €NiI).
+An additional provision was made in the period ended 30 June 2024 of €12.8 million (H1 2023: €Nil).

-Measurement of fair values of equity investments and equity call options

-The Group's equity investments and, where applicable (based on the judgements applied above), equity call options held by the Group, are measured at fair value for financial reporting purposes.
+Measurement of fair values of equity investments and equity call options held by the Group, are measured at fair value for financial reporting purposes.
 The Group has an established control framework with respect to the measurement of fair value.